TheThingsNetwork/docs/doc/content/the-things-stack/migrate-to-v3/migrate-using-migration-tool.md

 Since you have not migrated your gateway from The Things Network V2 yet, the new Join request sent by your end device will be received by The Things Network V2 cluster.
 However, this request will not be accepted if you changed your end device's `AppKey` (as recommended above) or if you have deleted it.

 An interesting thing is that your OTAA end device's new Join request will be received by The Things Stack Community Edition cluster too!
 You can verify this by observing the uplinks metadata in The Things Stack Community Edition Console.
 You can thank for this to <a href="https://www.thethingsindustries.com/docs/reference/peering/#packet-broker" target="_blank">Packet Broker</a>, which routes your device's traffic from The Things Network V2 to The Things Stack Community Edition.
 Now, The Things Stack Community Edition cluster will accept this Join request, so your end device will get a new `DevAddr`, channel settings and other MAC parameters.
 Based on a newly assigned `DevAddr`, Packet Broker will from now on route the traffic to The Things Stack Community Edition network.

-{{< note >}} Even if you manage to get your OTAA end device traffic routed to The Things Stack Community Edition via Packet Broker, we still recommend you get in touch with your local The Things Network community and agree on coordinating the migration of gateways, so you do not lose the LoRaWAN network coverage.

-See [Migrate Gateways]({{< ref "/the-things-stack/migrate-to-v3/migrate-gateways" >}}) for more info. {{</ note >}}

 ## What to do with ABP end device?